mattcarlotta/validateSSLCerts/README.md

   rm vSC.sh
   ```

-  <b>Why did we have to move the script into the Gitlab certs folder if we're just going to copy it to another folder then delete it?</b>
+  <b>Why did we have to move the script into the Gitlab certs folder if we were just going to copy it to another folder, then delete it?</b>
-  - Put simply, Synology DSM restricts SCP/SFTP to directories owned by you.
+  - Put simply, the Synology DSM restricts SCP/SFTP to directories owned by you.
 By transferring from the Gitlab certs folder (owned by you), we can then transfer it to the Let's Encrypt certificate folder (owned by root).
 Alternatively, we could have changed the ownership of the Let's Encrypt folder from root to you, but that may cause unintended consequences.

 ### 5. Testing/Running the Script

 - Next, cd into the Let's Encrypt certifications directory, for example:
   ```
-  cd /usr/syno/etc/certificate/_archive/RANDOM_ALPHANUMERICSTRING
+  cd /usr/syno/etc/certificate/_archive/RANDOM_ALPHANUMERIC_STRING
   ```

 - Use this command to run the script:
   ```
   ./vSC.sh
   ```
-  See [Using Custom Flags](#using-custom-flags) for advanced configurations.
+  See [Advanced Usage: Custom Flags](#advanced-usage-custom-flags) for custom configurations.

 - To test if the script worked, cd back into to your gitlab certs folder and check if a `vSC.log` file exists: